Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 • Keeping too few.
 Like all corydoras, elegant corys are social fish that need a group of at least 6.
 Lone individuals or pairs will hide, stress, and fade in color.
 Budget for a proper group.

 • Confusing them with similar species.
-The C. elegans group includes several closely related forms that are sometimes sold under the same name.
+The C. Elegans group includes several closely related forms that are sometimes sold under the same name.
 This doesn’t affect care (they all need the same conditions), but it’s worth being aware of if you’re aiming to breed a specific population.

 Where to Buy

 Elegant corys are available through specialty aquarium retailers and online fish stores, though they’re not as commonly stocked as species like bronze, peppered, or sterbai corys.
-Prices are generally moderate, typically in the $8 to $15 range per fish depending on size and source.
+Prices are moderate, typically in the $8 to $15 range per fish depending on size and source.
 Both wild-caught and captive-bred specimens circulate in the trade.

 For reliable sourcing and healthy arrivals, check these trusted online retailers: